mohsenvafa/pharmacy-modernization-project-model/ARCHITECTURE.md

 - Layouts, widgets, and icons are reusable pieces stored under `web/components/layouts`, `web/components/elements`, and `web/components/svg`.
 - Static assets live in `web/public` and the router serves them under `/assets/`.
 - Every page or component has a `.templ` file with only HTML (and optional JS).
 The template defines an input struct named for the page or component params.
 A matching `*.handler.go` file sits beside it and holds all Go code: dependencies are fields on the handler struct, and the handler builds the data passed into the template.
 The domain-level `ui.go` wires the handler, provides dependencies, and mounts the route.
+- Generally keep behavior in shared JS files or helper modules. `.templ` files should only include the small script needed to glue the rendered markup together.
+Inline scripts are fine when they are short (initializers, HTMX/Alpine hooks), self-contained and driven by the template’s input struct, and placed next to the element they enhance (or in a small `<script type="module">` block at the end of the template).

 ## Shared Web Components
 - `web/components/layouts/` – Page shells such as `base.templ` and `sidebar.templ`.